 The d’Orsay Flat is a lovely solution.
-The d’Orsay is said to have been named after French noble, artist and fashion dandy Count Alfred D’Orsay in the 19th century as a solution to ill-fitting shoes of the time, but it’s California designer Jenni Kayne who can be credited for bringing back the look in recent years.
-Celebrities started turning up in chic Jenni Kayne d’Orsay flats and we all fell in love.
+The d’Orsay, named after 19th century French noble artist and fashion dandy Count Alfred D’Orsay, was was a solution to ill-fitting shoes of the time.
+California designer Jenni Kayne is credited for bringing back the look in recent years.
+Celebrities started turning up in chic Jenni Kayne d’Orsay flats, and we all fell in love.

 What is the d’Orsay?